corrode/corrode.github.io/content/blog/rust-prevents-data-races-not-race-conditions/index.md

 (Here the threads can't outlive `counter`, so they borrow it directly.
 If they needed to outlive the scope, say with `thread::spawn`, you'd wrap it in an [`Arc`](https://doc.rust-lang.org/std/sync/struct.Arc.html) to share ownership: `Arc<Mutex<T>>` is the workhorse for that.)

 That's the whole idea.
 Rust pushes the locking checks from runtime into the type system.

-That guarantee holds up in production.
-Vivek Bagaria, whose team writes their entire robotics autonomy stack in Rust at [Matic](https://maticrobots.com/), put it this way in an [interview](https://filtra.io/rust/interviews/matic-apr-25):

-> Rust is built for fearless concurrency, and it achieves it!
-Data races are basically impossible unless you are actively trying to shoot yourself in the foot.

 {% info(title="Key takeaways") %}